xxamii/messanger_dotnet_group_5/README.md

 # What I Learned

+- How to work in a team of developers.
-- How to work in a Scrum-based pipeline.
+- How to work in an agile manner using a Scrum-based pipeline.
 - How to present increments, made during a Sprint, to code reviewers.
-- How to design a better n-layered architecture.
+- Clean n-layered architecture design.
 - How to write asynchronous code better.

 # Other members